AASports89/create-README/#sample#README.md

   ## Installation
   ----
-  Clone source from GitHUB repository @https://github.com/AASports89/create-README, then open repo file in VSCode.
-Next, enter 'install npm' followed by 'npm i inquirer@8.2.4' followed by node index.js in terminal within VSCode to install & run **'create-README'**.
+  Begin by cloning the source code from the GitHUB repository @https://github.com/AASports89/create-README and open the repo file in VSCode.
+Then, install and run the source code by entering 'npm install' followed by 'npm i inquirer@8.2.4' followed by 'node index.js' in terminal.

   ## Usage
   ---
-  **'create-README'** is a tool which allows users to create high quality README files for developer projects.
+  **'create-README'** is a file generator used to create high quality README files by users quickly and efficiently for developer projects & applications.

   ## Images GIFs
   ---